hametar0u/ECE-117-LLM-Backup/README.md

 - [X] Automatic error map size allocation by iterating through model.
 - [X] Support for save and load of error maps with option to save as sparse tensor.
 - [X] Implement for stuck-at-fault error (with customized error map).
-- [X] Implement error mitigation methods of activation clipping and selective bit protection.
+- [X] Implement error mitigation methods of activation limiting and selective bit protection (SBP).
 - [ ] Allow users to specify individual parameters for error mitigation.
 - [ ] Support for random value error.
 - [ ] Support for 64-bit double precision.